nick-wilson/sparrow-examples/user-guide.md

 ## Storage
-Your home directory in the JupyerLab is provided by the Ceph storage on the Sparrow system You can upload files from your local machine using the Internet access is
+Your home directory in the JupyerLab is provided by the Ceph storage on the Sparrow system

 ## Conda environments